Timewize

 Automation guide

-Automation works best when it removes repetitive admin, missed follow-up, and duplicate data entry.
-It works badly when it is layered on top of a workflow no one has properly understood first.
+Automation works best when it removes repetitive admin and duplicate data entry.
+It fails when it sits on top of a workflow no one has mapped.

 What this guide is helping you judge

-Most local businesses do not need a giant automation programme.
-They need a short list of repeated tasks that are costing time every week and a sensible decision on which of them should be automated, simplified, or left alone.
+Most local businesses do not need a huge automation programme.
+They need a short list of repeated tasks and a clear decision on what to automate or simplify.

 Common signs you are at this point